kmarkus/microblx/std_blocks/trig/README.md

 `latency_ns` to a `ubx/stats` block for the standard deviation, or to a logger for the full series.

+The `latency_ns` port carries every sample; the logged min/max/avg skip the first `tstats_skip_first` of them, as the tstats do.
+That matters here: on the first cycle after (re)start the deadline grid has just been anchored to now, so the measurement spans startup and is meaningless -- left in, it swamps the reported max.

 The value is normally positive (late).
 It can be slightly negative in `sleep_mode` 1 and 2, where the busy-wait exits on the first clock read at or past the deadline.
 It is not measured under `SCHED_DEADLINE` (the kernel paces